 CLIENT: CANON | EOS 70D LAUNCH CAMPAIGN EMEA

 Canon briefed us to to develop a Through The Line campaign for their EOS 70D DSLR, with a unique selling point of capturing seven frames a second.
-The concept of using a typically fast bird of prey in action to illustrate the feature was selected, which meant I was lucky enough to art direct the photoshoot with Canon ambassador and renowned bird photographer Brutus Östling in Barcelona.
-The daybreak drives to far-flung locations were worth the effort - stunning scenery, beautiful birds of prey and spectacular photography.
-Back in less dramatic surroundings, we designed all the campaign assets required to communicate the launch in 16 languages.
+The concept of using a typically fast bird of prey in action to illustrate the feature was selected, which meant I was lucky enough to art direct the photoshoot with Canon ambassador and renowned bird photographer Brutus Östling.
+The daybreak drives to far-flung Spanish locations were worth the effort - stunning scenery, beautiful birds of prey and spectacular photography.
+Back in less dramatic surroundings, we designed all the campaign assets for a toolkit used to launch the product in 16 languages.

 CLIENT: RJ BESPOKE | IDENTITY DESIGN

-Racing driver Rebecca Jackson commissioned a brief to design an identity for a business building Bespoke Defenders.
+Racing driver Rebecca Jackson commissioned a brief to design an identity for a business building Bespoke Land Rover Defenders.
 The letters R and J were presented in lowercase treatment and shaped to ape the iconic headlights of the vehicle.
-The identity was featured around the vehicles, including alloy wheel caps and leather upholstery embroidered tabs.
+The vehicles were branded with the identity, including alloy wheel caps and embroidered tabs stitched into the leather upholstery.

 CLIENT: HTC | EMEA LAUNCH M8 SMARTPHONE

 In a highly competitive market, launching a premium smartphone is a challenge.
 HTC took over the windows of Selfridges in London to generate interest in their M8 handset.
 The phone's premium metal construction became the inspiration for the concept visual above, where hundreds of smooth metal shapes were suspended to create a disruptive window display.
 We also created a full retail toolkit enabling local markets to effectively target their customers.
 Each step of the journey to purchase was broken into three key parts; messaging, hierarchy and calls to action, tailored for each touchpoint.

 Below is a selection of clients I’ve had the pleasure of working with over the years.
 The briefs answered were as diverse as the brands themselves.
-Ranging from luxury watch brochures, toy packaging, POS for gadget lovers, to retail campaigns for supermarket shoppers.
+Ranging from luxury watch brochures, toy packaging, POS for gadget lovers, to retail campaigns.